Title: Portraits of signers of the Declaration of Independence

 On the way to the siege and victory at Yorktown in 1781, General Washington stayed with George and Elizabeth Wythe in their Williamsburg home.
 Following the war, Wythe spent much of his time working with others to convert the confederation of states into a working constitution.
 He was a delegate to the Philadelphia Constitutional Convention in 1787, but returned home when he heard that his wife was seriously ill.
 Elizabeth died on August 18, 1787.

 The Virginia legislature created a Court of Appeals in 1788, and George’s frequent chief legal opponent, Edmund Randolph, was named to the Court.
 Wythe chose to remain as the sole judge in the Court of Chancery.
-This resulted in no end of grief for Wythe as a number of his rulings were overturned by Edmund Randolph.
-In 1795 Wythe wrote a book taking issue with the Appeals Court rulings.
+This resulted in no end of grief for Wythe as several of his rulings were overturned by Edmund Randolph.
+In 1795, Wythe wrote a book taking issue with the Appeals Court rulings.

 George Wythe resigned from William and Mary in 1789, and received an honorary degree from the College in 1790.
 Wythe and one of his students by the name of William Munford moved to Richmond where they took up residence in a house at the southeast corner of 5th and Grace Street.
 From there Wythe could walk from his house to his Chancery Court chambers in the basement of the capitol.
 He took advantage of his free time to continue his studies of ancient Hebrew and perform electrical experiments with Munford in a laboratory he created in his home.
 They lived there for the next 15 years.